OurRootsOrg/cms-server/search-client/README.md

     zip -r ourroots ourroots
     cd ../..
     ```
-4. Upload the zip file to your wordpress installation
+4. Upload deploy/wp-plugin/ourroots.zip to your wordpress installation

 ### Deploying the search client as a stand-alone application